 As a School of Business exchange student, you have priority in enrolling for business courses: you may enroll in business courses at the same time as matriculated business students.
+The majority of your courses should be business courses.
+You are required to take at least 3 business courses if you are taking 15 credits or 2 business courses if taking 12 credits.
 You may also enroll in non-business courses if you meet the particular course requisites, but non-business departments may not allow you to enroll until after their matriculated students.

 You may enroll in courses outside the business school if you meet the requisites:

-- To request permission to enroll in an Economics course, please go to Enrollment for Special and Non-Degree Seeking Students and follow the instructions carefully.
+- To request permission to enroll in an Economics course, please go to Special & Non-Degree Seeking Students and follow the instructions carefully.

 - To request permission to enroll in a Physics course, submit a Physics Course Requisite Exemption Request Form

-- To request permission to enroll in a Computer Science course, go to https://www.cs.wisc.edu/courses-2/ and:
+- To request permission to enroll in a Computer Science course, please go to Course Enrollment FAQs and: